What Are Cartilage Piercings?

 Look for a state license or certification when you go to a piercing parlor.
 This ensures that your piercer knows what they’re doing.

-Hygiene.
+Good hygiene.
 Your piercer should provide a clean environment and use sterile tools to do your piercing.
 They should wear a pair of new disposable gloves during your piercing.
 They should also use each tool only once before sterilizing it.

 It’s fast.
 The piercing itself will only take a few minutes.
 Your piercer will swab your skin with alcohol and confirm where you want the piercing.
-Then they will use a sterile needle or piercing gun to make the hole and place your new jewelry.
+Then they’ll use a sterile needle or piercing gun to make the hole and place your new jewelry.
 They may have you remain sitting for several minutes to make sure you don’t get dizzy from the piercing.

-Once your piercer is confident you’re feeling okay, they’ll give you information on caring for your piercing.
+Once your piercer is confident you’re feeling OK, they’ll give you information on caring for your piercing.
 Follow their instructions to make sure your new body modification heals correctly.
 This will also help you avoid infection.